mitchelldmiller/quick-mail-wp-plugin/readme.txt

 * [How to Send Email from WordPress Admin](https://wheredidmybraingo.com/quick-mail-wordpress-plugin-update-send-email-to-site-users/) is an introduction.

-* See [Quick Mail 3.2.7 Maintenance Release](https://wheredidmybraingo.com/quick-mail-3-2-6-maintenance-release/) for update info.
+* See [Quick Mail Respects Your Privacy](https://wheredidmybraingo.com/quick-mail-respects-privacy/) for update info.

 * [Follow development on Github](https://github.com/mitchelldmiller/quick-mail-wp-plugin/).